surajsharma286/java-design-principles/solid-principles/README.md

 ### Code Demonstration
 * com.suraj.lsp package has Vehicle Abstract class that implements Fuel Interface.
 Fuel behavior has been abstracted to ensure Car can implement their own implementations.
 * Liskov substitution principle can be achieved using Abstract class or through interface.

+## Interface Segregation Principle
+* Software modules should not be forced to depend upon the interface that they do not use.
+* Sometimes we want to implement a given interface just for the sake of the methods defined in the interface.
+* We end up with fat interfaces - containing more methods than actual class needs.
+* It's not good if an interface has large number of methods.
+* When possible we should break interface in many smaller ones, so they better satisfy clients needs.

+### Code Demonstration
+* com.suraj.isp package has Tree Interface that contains multiple methods.
+2 of the methods are specific to Balanced Tree.
+* Tree interface is a fat interface because it has methods that will not be used by implementing class i.e., Binary Search Tree .
+* This forces us to implement empty implementation for the methods which are not applicable to Binary Search Tree.
+* com.suraj.isp.refactor package contains refactored code where the Rotation specific methods taken out and new Interface RotationTree is created.